excalibur1234/pacui/README.md

 - A large number of updates broke (parts of) the GUI, e.g. xorg, window manager, or desktop environment.
 In this case, switching to a different tty (with CTRL + ALT + F2), installing PacUI and using "Roll Back System" to roll back all the latest updates can fix the system (temporarily).

 - A broken keyring makes it impossible to apply updates or install any packages.
-Executing PacUI without prior installation and using "Fix Pacman Errors" (which does not require "expac" or "fzf") to fix the keyring and all related problems is the easiest and fastest solution I know of.
+Executing PacUI without prior installation and using "Fix Pacman Errors" (which does not require "expac", "fzf", or "pacman-contrib") to fix the keyring and all related problems is the easiest and fastest solution I know of.

 ### Manual Installation
+Please read chapter [Dependencies](#dependencies) first and decide which packages to install to suit your needs.

 PacUI can be manually installed (i.e. executing the same steps as described in the PKBUILD file) as follows:
 1. Download 'pacui' file:
 ```
 wget https://raw.githubusercontent.com/excalibur1234/pacui/master/pacui
 ```
 2. Make 'pacui' file executable:
 ```
 chmod +x pacui
 ```
 3. Install 'pacui' file manually:
 ```
 sudo cp pacui /usr/bin/